-Get your grass skirt and coconut bra out of the closet (what, you don't have those hanging next to your winter coat?) and say aloha to this low-cal, low-carb powerhouse.
+Get your grass skirt and coconut bra out of the closet (what, you don't have those hanging next to your winter coat?) and say aloha to this calorie- and carb-conscious powerhouse.
 Pork medallions marinate in a sweet combination of teriyaki, sesame, and, of course, pineapple and are cooked with the added heat of that hip hot sauce, Sriracha.
-Paired with a crisp sesame slaw, you'll forget you're on the snowy mainland as soon as you take one bite.
+Paired with a crisp sesame slaw, you'll forget you're on the mainland as soon as you take one bite.

 Trim and cut 2" pieces from green tops of green onions.
-Slice pieces into very thin strips and place in a small bowl of cold water to "curl" into a garnish (optional).
+Slice pieces into very thin strips and place in a mixing bowl with cold water to "curl" into a garnish (optional).
 Trim and thinly slice remaining green onions on an angle, keeping white and green portions separate.
-Rinse pork tenderloin and pat dry.
-On a separate cutting board, slice tenderloin into 8-10 medallions, ½"-¾" thick.
-Season both sides with ¼ tsp. salt and ¼ tsp. pepper.
+Pat pork tenderloin dry.
+On a separate cutting board, slice tenderloin into 8-10 medallions.
+Season both sides with ¼ tsp. pepper.

 Marinate the Pork

-In a large mixing bowl, combine teriyaki glaze, white portions of green onions, half the sesame oil (reserve remaining for slaw dressing), half the rice vinegar (reserve remaining for slaw dressing), and half the pineapple juice (reserve remaining for glaze).
+In a large mixing bowl, combine teriyaki glaze, white portions of green onions, half the sesame oil, half the rice vinegar (reserve remaining of both for slaw dressing), and half the pineapple juice (reserve remaining for glaze).
 Place pork medallions in marinade, toss to coat evenly, and let sit 10 minutes.
-While pork marinates, make dressing.
+While pork marinates, make the dressing.

 Make the Dressing

-In another large mixing bowl, combine mayonnaise, remaining rice vinegar, remaining sesame oil, green portions of green onions (reserve "curling" green portions for garnish), and a pinch of salt and pepper.
+In another large mixing bowl, combine mayonnaise, remaining rice vinegar, remaining sesame oil, green portions of green onions (reserve "curling" green portions for garnish), and a pinch of pepper.